 Starting with the Two Oceans Marathon over the Easter weekend, winter in Cape Town means plenty of festivals and sporting events.
 The list is endless: South African Cheese Festival in Stellenbosch, Wacky Wine Weekend in Robertson, Cape Town Good Food and Wine Show, Cape Town Street Food Festival, whale watching throughout winter, literary festivals, music and craft beer festivals, marathons and fun runs, olive festivals, Afrika Burn, theatre productions, Christmas in July…

 The beauty of Cape Town in winter?
 Space.
-Enjoy the city out of season and experience it without crowds and long lines.
+Enjoy the city out of season and experience it without crowds and long lines while sightseeing.
 And don’t forget the winter specials; Cape Town is an affordable destination during the colder months.
 Take a walk with us and we’ll show you where to go, what to see and taste, and experience the city’s history with an entertaining and knowledgeable guide.
 You won’t regret it.